Cross-flow filtration: Concentration

 The volume of the fluid is reduced by allowing permeate flow to occur.
 Solvent, solutes, and particles smaller than the membrane pore size pass through the membrane, while particles larger than the pore size are retained, and thereby concentrated.
 In bioprocessing applications, concentration may be followed by diafiltration.

 Diafiltration

 In order to effectively remove permeate components from the slurry, fresh solvent may be added to the feed to replace the permeate volume, at the same rate as the permeate flow rate, such that the volume in the system remains constant.
 This is analogous to the washing of filter cake to remove soluble components.
 Dilution and re-concentration is sometimes also referred to as "diafiltration".

 Process flow disruption (PFD)

 A technically simpler approach than backwashing is to set the transmembrane pressure to zero by temporarily closing off the permeate outlet, which increases the attrition of the fouling layer without the need for a second pump.
 PFD is not as effective as backwashing in removing fouling, but can be advantageous.

+Model-based fouling control

+Membrane fouling in cross-flow filtration may be managed through operating strategies derived from physical and mechanistic models.
+This approach is sometimes described as deterministic fouling control, and is based on the observation that fouling behavior in pressure-driven membrane systems often follows distinct regimes governed by dominant transport and deposition mechanisms.

+Classical descriptions, including those derived from Hermia's fouling laws, relate flux decline to pore blocking, intermediate mechanisms, and cake formation.

+In this context, operating parameters such as transmembrane pressure, cross-flow velocity, and flux can be selected to remain within conditions associated with limited or reversible fouling.
+This approach is related to established concepts such as critical flux and boundary flux, which define operating thresholds below which fouling remains controlled.

+Such approaches are widely applied in biopharmaceutical processes using tangential flow filtration (TFF), where control of fouling behavior is relevant for maintaining stable flux and separation performance.

+Recent technical analyses have proposed unified interpretations of fouling behavior based on physically derived operating regimes and system-scale transport effects.

+The terminology is not universally standardized and overlaps with broader model-based and mechanistic approaches to fouling control in membrane engineering.